The Graduate School

 The Graduate School New Student Orientation is a daylong program where you will learn more about campus resources and have the opportunity to meet your peers in the incoming class.
 At the orientation, you will meet the Graduate School staff and hear from some key departmental offices that can support your scholarly activity and research.
 It also is an opportunity to meet graduate students from other disciplines.
 More information will be emailed to you in July so save the date and we look forward to welcoming you to Loyola University Chicago!

 In addition to the Graduate School orientation, your graduate program will host an orientation specifically geared to your program.
 You will meet faculty, administrative staff and other graduate students in your program.
 A list of graduate program orientations will be sent to you and posted on the orientation web site in July.
+The Division of Student Development also hosts a welcome event called Graduate Compass, which provides a general overview of the offices and services available to graduate students.
+There are 3 dates from which to pick for the Graduate Compass sessions.

 Our graduate students are engaged scholars by actively participating in graduate student organizations and campus wide service projects.
 Discover which graduate student group you would like to become a member of or start a special interest group of your own.